MathiasStadler/rust_modules_and_project_structure/PROJECT_COMMAND_PATH.md

 firefox https://dev.to/ghost/rust-project-structure-example-step-by-step-3ee &
 ```

-should open in a browser windows
+> should open in a browser windows

+# ok lets start

+follow the tutorial :-)